mattj23/covid-delta-usa/readme.md

 ### Model initialization

-Because this is a dynamic model, its ultimate behavior is determined by its initial conditions.
+Because this is a dynamic model, its behavior is determined by its initial conditions.
 As such, the process of initializing the model population before turning the simulator loose is critical.
 In order to start a simulation from a realistic place and thus obtain useful results I've chosen to use historical data (real or fake) to play the model forward from the beginning of the pandemic up until the day where the simulation will take over.

 This is where the first modeling choice has to be made: how to handle historical infections.